Nexmo/nexmo-sms-contest-app/README.md

   api_secret:
   nexmo_number:
 ```

+Lastly, run the Nexmo generator to create your Nexmo client instance by running `rails generate nexmo_initializer` from the command line.

 Once that is finished you can start your Rails server by running `rails s` from your terminal.